nowazrabbani/MoE_Pruning/README.md

 ## Citation

-If you find this repository useful, please cite the following papers:
+If you find this repository useful, please cite the following paper:

 ```bibtex
 @inproceedings{chowdhury2024provably,